 Types Of Blinds Explained!

 These are vertical lengths of fabric that are clipped to a sliding track at the top and controlled with a plastic wand or chain.
-The wand tilts the lengths of fabric and the chin draws them back completely.
+The wand tilts the lengths of fabric and the chain draws them back completely.
 The vertical design on these types of blinds means that they allow the user to let in as much light as they want.
 They also help to create more privacy within a room.

 (A quick hint on vertical blinds, because they hang length-ways it means they don’t gather dust as easily, so cleaning time is lessened!)